 *VOC free

-*Conforms to ASTM D-4236, which is the highest government safety standard for art materials (not all resins have this certification!)
+*Conforms to ASTM D-4236, which is the highest safety standard (not all resins have this certification!)

 *Made in the USA

-While our resins are the safest on the market, that doesn’t mean you can ignore resin safety precautions. {Like I hope you wouldn’t ride around in the safest car without wearing a seatbelt.} Wear gloves, work in a well-ventilated area and dispose of unused products safely.
+While our resins are the safest on the market, that doesn’t mean you can ignore resin safety precautions. {Like, I hope you wouldn’t ride around in the safest car without wearing a seatbelt.} Wear gloves, work in a well-ventilated area, and dispose of resin products safely.

 Now that you know which epoxy resin for crafts you need, here are a few other things you should know.